 Well, first of all the uncomfortableness is far less than it was four years ago when I started this habit.
 The more you do something that is uncomfortable, the more comfortable it becomes.
 This is also how we grow as humans.

-The periods in my life in which the most intense growth has occurred have been during times where I was most uncomfortable.
+The periods in my life in which the most intense growth has occurred have been during times when I was most uncomfortable.
 While there is a fine line of when too much discomfort could result in extreme anxiety or even failure, we often need to be placed outside of our comfort zone to grow.

 So, while at this point setting my voicemail probably isn’t leading to intense growth in my life, it is a subtle weekly reminder that I need to put myself in uncomfortable situations to grow.
 If I’m not feeling those butterflies in my stomach and have a little anxiety at some point during the week I’m probably not developing.